manolomaldonado/udacity_capstone_project/readme.md

 source activate ucp
 ```

-[Optional] It's is possible to create the required environment by using the provided `ucp.yml` file.
+** Optional: ** It's is possible to create the required environment by using the provided `ucp.yml` file.
 To do it so, run the following command instead:

 ```
 conda env create -f ucp.yml
 ```

-3. Create an [IPython kernel](http://ipython.readthedocs.io/en/stable/install/kernel_install.html) for the `ucp` environment.
+1. Create an [IPython kernel](http://ipython.readthedocs.io/en/stable/install/kernel_install.html) for the `ucp` environment.

 ```
 conda install ipykernel